TERMS OF REFERENCE FOR BOARD AUDIT COMMITTEE

 2.4) No alternate director shall be appointed as a member of the BAC.

-2.6) A key audit partner(s) (including engagement partner, individual responsible on the engagement of quality control review, and other audit partners, if any, on the engagement team who make key decisions or judgements on significant matters with respect to the audit of the financial statements on which the auditor will express an opinion) responsible for the external audit of the Company and its group of companies may be appointed as a member of the Committee provided he/she has observed a two (2) years cooling-off period prior to his/her appointment as member of the Committee.
+2.6) A key audit partner(s) (including engagement partner, individual responsible on the engagement of quality control review, and other audit partners, if any, on the engagement team who make key decisions or judgements on significant matters with respect to the audit of the financial statements on which the auditor will express an opinion) responsible for the external audit of the Company and the Group may be appointed as a member of the Committee provided he/she has observed a three (3) years cooling-off period prior to his/her appointment as member of the Committee.

 3. CHAIRMAN